Annex R: The Canadian Program for Certifying Freedom from Growth Enhancing Products (GEPs) for the Export of Beef to the European Union (EU)

 - if the positive identification of the animal without the approved tag is not possible or not at the VIC satisfaction, the carcass will not be eligible of EU export.

 - Program animals will be subjected to a physical check by company employees for the presence of implants (see Annex R-1).
 CFIA inspectors are responsible for assessing the competence of the individuals conducting physical checks and monitoring their performance.
 If, as the result of a physical check done at the slaughter establishment, administration of an implant is detected or suspected, the CFIA VIC shall be notified immediately.
-This information must then be relayed by the CFIA VIC to the designated CFIA Area Program Specialist.
+This information must then be relayed by the CFIA VIC to the District Veterinarian for follow up investigation.
 The finding of an implant renders all animals from the same source non-eligible for EU markets until an investigation is completed.
 Deviations from program requirements or evidence of non-compliance will result in follow up actions including the possibility of removal of the registered farm/feedlot/auction market from the program.
 Should the results of this investigation raise doubts as to whether the operator should remain part of this program, the District veterinarian will submit a query to the Operational Guidance and Expertise Group (OGE) to assess further follow up actions.

 - All procedures related to this program must be reviewed and found acceptable by the VIC of the Registered Establishment.
 CFIA Inspectors are responsible for verifying compliance during production.